5 Reasons Female Entrepreneurs Should Start Remote Businesses

-The very act of building a business remotely can help women entrepreneurs avoid some of the potentially outdated or less useful business models that traditionally-founded companies adhere to, says Alice Hendricks,
+The very act of building a business remotely can help women entrepreneurs avoid some of the potentially outdated or less useful business models that traditionally-founded companies adhere to, says Alice Hendricks, CEO of Jackson River.

 “In-person companies often default to existing models without really thinking through what kind of balance (or imbalance) they want to promote, relying on individual employee’s past experiences of how much they need to work to succeed,” says Hendricks.

 Too often, businesses adopt practices or cultural norms because they’re “how things have always been done.”
 But remote work is such a different way to run a company, it can force (in the best possible way) business leaders to rethink those practices, or avoid them entirely.

 Equivity’s Co-founder and Director of Marketing and Business Development, Heidi Hodges, sees remote work as beneficial for everyone–working mothers, men and women, those just starting their careers, and seasoned professionals.